 The PLAY! pavilion will also open in time for Walt Disney World’s 50th anniversary.
-The pavilion will be a digital metropolis full of games and experiences that see you interacting with Disney characters — both virtually and in real life.
+The pavilion will be a digital metropolis full of games and experiences that allow guests to interact with Disney characters — both virtually and in real life.
 Learn more about the PLAY! pavilion here.

 Openings, Additions, and More

 The following items have been announced but do not have an opening date or season associated with them yet.

 Say goodbye to Future World and hello to World Celebration, World Nature, and World Discovery — three new neighborhoods joining World Showcase!
 Learn more about EPCOT’s neighborhoods here.

 Get ready to visit Cherry Tree Lane for a new Mary Poppins attraction coming to the UK pavilion!
 Learn more about EPCOT’s Mary Poppins attraction here.

 Journey of Water will be an exploration trail where you will meet and play with magical, living water.
 The water will have a life of its own — just like Moana’s friend, the ocean — and you’ll learn about the importance of the natural water cycle.
 Learn more about Journey of Water, Inspired by Moana, here.